joanmontas/UMLisp/README.md

 ## Description

-This is a very simple language written in Haskell.
+This is a Functional Programming Language written in Haskell.
 It contains Lisp-Like syntax.
 I had lots of fun implementing it; Learnt alot during the way.
 Not bad for a day's work In my opinion.